-To kick-off a new year of AmeriCorps service, more than 600 Michigan's AmeriCorps members came together virtually on November 19 to participate in the 2020 Member Celebration.
+To kick-off a new year of AmeriCorps service, more than 600 Michigan's AmeriCorps members will come together virtually on November 18 to participate in the 2021 Member Celebration.
 These members are dedicating a year of their lives to providing intensive, results-driven service in communities across Michigan and came together to celebrate their courage and commitment.

 The Member Celebration helps members gain a new perspective on the impact their AmeriCorps service has throughout the state.
-During the event, members participated in valuable training, networking, and teambuilding opportunities and enhanced their professional development through workshops on leadership, volunteer recruitment, conflict resolution, and other topics relevant to national and community service.
-Additionally, members heard from various keynote speakers, including Tray Deadwyler (known affectionately as 'the service nerd'), who is the founder and Executive Director of the capacity building nonprofit Think for Good.
-The Celebration concluded with the AmeriCorps Pledge and a swearing-in ceremony that will reaffirm members' commitment to AmeriCorps and national service.
+During the event, members will participate in valuable training, networking, and teambuilding opportunities and enhance their professional development through workshops on leadership, volunteer recruitment, conflict resolution, and other topics relevant to national and community service.
+Additionally, members will hear from various keynote speakers, including Levantay Vanessa O'Connor, who is a professor, singer and author with over ten years' experience working for media powerhouses such as CBS, MTV, and BET.
+Levantay uses her voice as a platform for empowerment and personal development because she wants to live in a world where everyone is following their bliss and operating at full potential.
+The Celebration will conclude with the AmeriCorps Pledge and a swearing-in ceremony that will reaffirm members' commitment to AmeriCorps and national service.

-For information about the Michigan's AmeriCorps Member Celebration, please contact Kasie Bennett at email@example.com or 517-335-4295.
+For questions about the Michigan's AmeriCorps Member Celebration, please contact Marsha Hazen at firstname.lastname@example.org.
 For more information about AmeriCorps, visit www.americorps.gov.